Vbet its not a new name to most punters but as its a long-established brand in Europe, in particular in the east of the continent.

 Maybe if the firm was really pushing the boat out when it comes to price, such issues could be put to one side, but that’s not the case.

-There are some good aspects – few firms will offer a £75 free bet, for example – but Vbet will need to improve in other areas if they really want to make an impact in the UK.
+There are some good aspects – like the guaranteed bonus bets whether you win or lose – but Vbet will need to improve in other areas if they really want to make an impact in the UK.